-La Vélodyssée is the French part of the Atlantic Coast Route (EuroVelo 1).
-It is also 1,300 km of fully signposted cycle route - almost 80% of which is car-free - to discover all the wonders of the French Atlantic coastline and experience an extraordinary cycling adventure.
-Launched in 2012 and awarded several prizes, the French section of the Atlantic Coast Route links Roscoff to Hendaye and crosses no less than 3 regions and 9 departments, offering breathtaking views between land and sea and an instant feeling of peace.
-The route also connects with EuroVelo 4 - Central Europe Route, EuroVelo 6 - Atlantic – Black Sea and EuroVelo 3 - Pilgrims Route and you can embark on a ferry in Roscoff to cross the sea and continue your journey on EuroVelo 1.
+La Vélodyssée isthe French section of EuroVelo 1, offering 1,300 km of fully signposted cycle route, 76% of which is traffic free.
+Stretching from Roscoff to Hendaye, the route crosses three regions and nine départements, revealing the rich landscapes of the French Atlantic coast and offering breathtaking views between land and sea, and an instant feeling of peace.
+Opened in 2012 and recipient of several awards, La Vélodyssée also links with EuroVelo 4 - Central Europe Route, EuroVelo 6 - Atlantic – Black Sea and EuroVelo 3 - Pilgrims Route and you can embark on a ferry in Roscoff or Hendaye to cross the sea and continue your discovery of Europe by bicycle on EuroVelo 1.

-Download here the full GPS tracks of EuroVelo 1 - Atlantic Coast Route in France and start planning your next cycling holidays!
+Download here the full GPS tracks of EuroVelo 1 – Atlantic Coast Route in France (La Vélodyssée) and start planning your next cycling trip!

 Countries